xpillons/azure-hpc/Compute-Grid-Infra/README.md

   * [Create the networking infrastructure and the jumpbox](#Create-the-networking-infrastructure-and-the-jumpbox)
   * [Optionally deploy the BeeGFS nodes](#Optionally-deploy-the-BeeGFS-nodes)
   * [Provision the compute nodes](#Provision-the-compute-nodes)

+# Compute grid in Azure

+These templates will build a compute grid made by a single master VMs running the management services, multiple VM Scaleset for deploying compute nodes, and optionally a set of nodes to run [BeeGFS](http://www.beegfs.com/) as a parallel shared file system.
+Ganglia is always setup by default on all VMs, and [PBS Pro](http://www.pbspro.org/) can optionally be setup for job scheduling.

 # VM Infrastructure